rhaido/blog/2013/08/16/02-how-build-your-ansible-empire.md

        same time

 ## be-ansible
 This script is a wrapper around _ansible-playbook_ executable.
-Its main goals
+Its main functions are:
-are:

-* to form the "local" ansible role (about it later)
+* to form the "local" ansible role (described later)

-* execute _beupdate.yml_ with _ansible-playbook_ with various options, like:
+* execution of _beupdate.yml_ with _ansible-playbook_ with various options, like:

     * with _--verbose_ command line option

     * redirection of stdout to the specified file

-    * send log lines to remote server in case of non-zero return code from _ansible-playbook_ invocation.
+    * sending reports to a remote server in case of non-zero return code from _ansible-playbook_ execution.

-    * syncing with remote folder with/without re-execution of _ansible-playbook_
+    * synchronization with _/acc/sys/default/ansible_ with or without re-execution of _ansible-playbook_

-    * execution of task(s) marked with certain tag.
+    * execution of task(s) marked with certain tag

-    * etc (see help message, _-h_ option).
+    * etc (execute with _-h_ for the help message)

 ## beupdate.yml and other playbooks.
-The principle process of _beupdate.yml_ playbook execution could be briefly described with the following steps:
+The principle process of the _beupdate.yml_ execution could be briefly described by the following steps:

-* At first, the following fact should be noticed: several playbooks are statically included inside _beupdate.yml_.
-Ansible __include__ statement has extremely static nature (C-like), therefore all included playbooks should exist at the moment of __parsing__ ansible playbooks.
-As the result, all playbokos are combined in the one big "virtual" playbook, which is executed later.
+* At first, the following fact should be noted: several playbooks are statically included inside _beupdate.yml_.
+Ansible __include__ statement has extremely static nature (C-like), therefore all included files should exist at the moment of __parsing__ ansible playbooks.
+At the end, all playbooks are combined in the one big "virtual" playbook, which is executed further.

 * after several preparational steps, _acc_facts_ script is executed as an ansible module.
-This script exports certain veriables to ansible process (also participation in various arrays of _HOSTSsource_) and among them is the __role__ variable.
+It exports certain veriables to ansible process (also participation in various arrays of _HOSTSsource_) and among them is the __\_type__ variable, which contains the type of the machine in ACC world.

-* __group_by__ ansible module invocation with __role__ as a key.
-This creates the full-featured ansible group with the name obtained from __role__ variable.
+* Execution of the __group_by__ module with __\_type__ as a key.
+This creates the full-featured ansible group, which matches the certain playbook.
   Each playbook: _console.yml_, _server.yml_, _pvss.yml_, etc - has the __hosts__
-  line, which defines the group of hosts it corresponds with.
-As a result, the role, for example, "console" will execute the playbook with string "hosts: console" inside.
+  line, which defines the key, which is used for matching.
+As a result, the host with has the __\_type__ set to 'console', will execute the tasks, which has __hosts__ line set to 'console', i.e. the the playbook __console.yml__ in our case, because it has a string "hosts: console" inside.

-* each particular playbook is relatively small and contains the inclusions of the roles:
+* each particular playbook is relatively small physically and contains the inclusions of the roles:

     * _base_ - base role is used by every category of the machine